MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-pad-configuration.md

   - Microsoft Teams
 localization_priority: Normal
 f1.keywords:
-- CSH
+- NOCSH
-description: "Learn about how to configure the dial pad in the Teams client so that users can access PSTN functionality."
+description: "Learn about how to configure the dial pad in the Teams client so that users can access Public Switched Telephone Network (PSTN) functionality."
 ---

 # Dial pad configuration